cybertec-postgresql/pg_timetable/README.md

 ### 3.2.
 Task chain

-The next building block is a ***chain***, whcih simply represents a list of tasks.
+The next building block is a ***chain***, which simply represents a list of tasks.
 An example would be:
 - Start a transaction
 - Download files from a server
 - Import files